atulyd4/roomaway/README.md

-## Roomaway
+# Roomaway

 Project video link : https://youtu.be/HJEfqBdw3qA

 ## Introduction

-This project concentrates on building a website for a hotel.
-The website is based on Django, CSS and javascript,React js,React-Redux.
-It focuses on giving the costumer all the information about the hotel and its services.
-The website gives details of rooms with pictures .
+This project concentrates on building a webapp for a hotel.
+The webapp is based on Django, CSS and javascript, React js,React-Redux.
+It focuses on giving the customer all the information about the hotel and its services.
+The webapp gives details of rooms with pictures.

-A computer-based management system is designed to handle all the primary information required to display room information etc. A list of all the services and amenities are some of the things that attract the user/customer.
-This project intends to introduce more user friendliness in the various activities such as searching for hotel, booking a room .
+This webapp is designed to handle all the primary information required to display room information etc. A list of all the services and amenities are some of the things that attract the user/customer.
+This project intends to introduce more user-friendliness in the various activities such as searching for hotels, booking and rooms.

 ## Main idea
-I created a  web application Roomaway for Adding hotel as well as mangehotel and user can book hotel rooms. web application(Roomaway) is Mobile responsive.
+A web application for managing hotels and bookings for hotel managers.

+Giving users an easy-to-use mobile-first web application to search hotels and book rooms,  search based on different criteria ( city, amenities etc) and manage their bookings.

- How it works:
+#### How it works:

-* 1. If anyone who register and login as a manager can add his Hotel and also he can manage his hotel.
-* Register and Login as a manager :
+* As a hotel manager :

-   * Add hotel page : On this page You can fill
-   * hotel details and add your hotel.
+   * Add hotel page: On this page You can fill hotel details and add your hotel.
-   * Manage hotel : On this page you can change any detail of your hotel.
+   * Manage hotel: On this page you can change any detail of your hotel.
-   * Manage booking: On manage booking page you will see all your hotel bookings with booking detail and here you can checkin and checkout to customer.
+   * Manage bookings: On the manage booking page, you will see all your hotel bookings with booking detail and here you can check in and checkout to the customer.
-   * Profile page :  you can change any details related to your profile .
+   * Profile page:  you can change any details related to your profile.

-* 2. If anyone who register and login as a user can book hotels room .
-*  Register and Login as a user :
+*  As a user :
-   *  Listing page : on this page you will see all
-   *  hotels list and you can search by city .
+   *  Listing page: on this page you will see all hotels list and you can search by city .
-   *  On clicking Booknow botton you can book hotel room after filling detail.
+   *  On clicking Booknow botton you can book hotel room after filling details.
    * My Booking page : On this page you will see your all bookings.
    * Profile page : You will see your detail also you can change any details related to your profile .

 ## Distinctiveness and Complexity
-The page is not similar to anything we have already created.
-It's not a social media app nor an e-commerce.
-It's not similar to other years projects either.
+It's a hotel booking and hotel management app where users can book and manage their bookings and hotel managers can manage hotels and bookings.

-In terms of complexity, I used Django with more than one model (explained below) and several javascript files(Reactjs) to the frontend.
+In terms of complexity, I used **Django** with more than one model (explained below) and with the javascript UI library **ReactJS** for the frontend.

 ## Files Information
 * In hotelbooking views.py there is all of the backend code.
 The main functions are: